By Ken Krivacic, OD, MBA

 Feb.
 15, 2017

 The goal of any sustainable business, including an optometric practice, is to make a net profit while providing excellent patient care.
-My practice is continually looking for ways to increase our net, and there are two ways to do it: Increase revenue faster than costs, or reduce costs relative to revenue.
+My practice continually seeks ways to increase our net, and there are two ways to do it: Increase revenue faster than costs, or reduce costs relative to revenue.

 In our practice, our cost-cutting initiative comes in three sizes.